kbigdelysh/badavi/README.md

 # badavi
-A tool that converts a collection of markdown files (with interlinking URLs) into a static website.
+A tool that converts a collection of markdown files (with interlinking URLs) into a minimalistic static website.